Citizen Lake Monitoring Network

-Volunteers observe and document lake water quality by measuring water clarity with a Secchi disk.
-The 8-inch diameter black and white disk is lowered into the water on a rope until it can no longer be seen, then this depth is recorded.
+Volunteers observe and document lake water quality by measuring water clarity with a Secchi disc.
+The 8-inch diameter black and white disc is lowered into the water on a rope until it can no longer be seen, then this depth is recorded.
 You can track your lake’s clarity over time, and if problems are detected, action can then be taken.

 Water Chemistry Monitoring

 After a year of water clarity monitoring some volunteers begin water chemistry monitoring.
 These citizen monitors sample four to five times a year for clarity, phosphorus, chlorophyll, and lake temperature.
 With this information the trophic state (overall health) of your lake can be measured more reliably.
 Some chemistry monitors also take a dissolved oxygen profile of their lake.
 Openings for chemistry monitoring are limited and depend on the interest of the volunteers and the needs of the lake.

 Aquatic plants are another indicator of lake health and are an essential part of a healthy lake ecosystem.
 Volunteers are trained to collect and press their lake’s aquatic plants.
 Materials are provided to help identify aquatic plants and to help the observer map the location and size of plant beds.